astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

   the interface (e.g. an interface called `com.test.Sensors` with major version `1` creates a `com_test_sensors_v1` table in the realm keyspace).

-To delete data from object datastreams, you just need to `DROP` the table where the data is stored.
+To delete data from object datastreams, a simple `DROP` of the table where the data is stored is needed.

 Deleting data from individual interfaces requires more steps.
-In this example the interface is an individual datastream, but the procedure for individual properties is the same, but using the `individual_properties` table instead.
+In this example the interface is an individual datastream, but the procedure for individual properties is the same, but concerns the `individual_properties` table instead.

-To delete the interface data, first you have to find all the relevant primary keys
+To delete the interface data, first all relevant primary keys must be found:

 ```
 cqlsh:test> SELECT DISTINCT device_id, interface_id, endpoint_id, path FROM individual_datastreams
   WHERE interface_id=c238b244-b90f-4c6d-f276-25768bf6abac ALLOW FILTERING;
 ```

-This will return a set of primary keys of data belonging to that interface
+This will return a set of primary keys of data belonging to that interface:

 ```
  device_id                            | interface_id                         | endpoint_id                          | path